Jim Craig (Australian footballer)

 James Craig (15 October 1900 – 23 November 1978) was an Australian rules footballer who played for the West Perth Football Club in the West Australian Football League (WAFL).
 He was the winner of the 1927 Sandover Medal as the "fairest and best" player in the league.

 Family

 James Craig was born in Kalgoorlie, Western Australia on 15 October 1900.

 Football

 West Perth

 He began playing with West Perth in 1918.

 Craig captained West Perth during part of the 1928 season and for the entire 1930 season.

-Having announce his retirement prior to the 1931 season, he resumed training in late June, and played several matches in the latter half of the 1931 season.
+Having announced his retirement prior to the 1931 season, he resumed training in late June, and played several matches in the latter half of the 1931 season.
 He retired at the end of 1931, having played 203 games for West Perth.

 Western Australia

 He made his debut for Western Australia at the 1924 Australasian Football Carnival, held in Hobart.
 Craig also played in the 1927 carnival held in Melbourne, in total playing in 18 interstate and carnival matches for the state.